Security-Onion-Solutions/securityonion-docs/pfsense.rst

 First, add the pfSense integration and configure the pfSense firewall:

 #.
-Go to :ref:`elastic-fleet`, click the ``Agent policies`` tab, click the desired policy, and then click the ``Add integration`` button.
+Go to :ref:`elastic-fleet`, click the ``Agent policies`` tab, and then click the desired policy (for example ``so-grid-nodes_general``).
 #.
+Click the ``Add integration`` button.
+#.
 Search for ``pfSense`` and then click on the ``pfSense`` integration.
 #.
-Follow the instructions provided to configure pfSense but please note that the Elastic Integration expects to receive pfSense logs on port 9001 by default.
+The Elastic Integration page will show instructions for configuring pfSense.
+Follow these instructions but please note that the Elastic Integration expects to receive pfSense logs on port 9001 by default.
 #.
 Once you've configured pfSense, then go back to the Elastic screen and click the ``Add pfSense`` button.
 #.
 On the ``Edit pfSense integration`` screen, go to the ``Syslog Host`` field and change ``localhost`` to ``0.0.0.0``.
 #.
 Click the ``Save and continue`` button and then click ``Save and deploy changes``.